Home ยป How to Run a Comparative Market Analysis That Wins Listings: 2026 Guide

 • Sale Date: More recent sales carry more weight

-Current listings show what your competition looks like right now.
-These properties haven’t sold yet, so they indicate the upper end of what the market might bearโ€”or they might be overpriced.
-Analyzing active listings helps you understand current market dynamics and buyer expectations.
+Active listings show current competition and indicate the upper end of what the market might bearโ€”or they might be overpriced.

 • Are you in a buyer’s market or seller’s market?